royal2005/Flaffy-Bird/README.md

 # Flappy Bird

 ## Overview
 Welcome to Flappy Bird!
-This project utilizes the pygame and neat libraries to create a game where AI agents enhance their performance in each session, also known as generations.
+This project utilizes the pygame and neat libraries to create a game where AI agents play for you and enhance their performance in each session, also known as generations.

 ## Agents
 The improvement of agents is driven by a reinforcement learning algorithm integrated into the neat library.
-To gain a deeper understanding of the algorithm, you can refer to the documentation [here](https://neat-python.readthedocs.io/en/latest/neat_overview.html).
+For a better understanding of the algorithm, you can refer to the documentation [here](https://neat-python.readthedocs.io/en/latest/neat_overview.html).

 ## Installation
 To get started, simply follow these steps: